 What Bores Children In Piano Lessons

-Children's verbal skills are not that of an adult.
+Children's verbal skills are not those of an adult.
 Abstractions mean little to a child.
-Just because you know a lot about 18th century harpsichord fingering doesn't mean a kid wants to listen to more than 5 seconds of monologue about it.
+Just because you know a lot about 18th century harpsichord fingering doesn't mean a kid wants to listen to more than 5 seconds of your monologue about it.

 Show Don't Tell

 The best method of demonstrating something to a child at the piano is to physically demonstrate it.
 Move their fingers like a puppet so they feel the muscles from the inside.
 I've seen piano teachers drone on and on, delivering a dry, college-level, ten-minute monologue.
 They lecture on fingering or some arcane subject that would only interest another professor of piano.

 While the teacher froths on and on, you can see the child's interest slipping away before your eyes.
 You'll work twice as hard to get their attention back after such a foolish lecture.

 Repetition Without Gaming

 Ask a child to play something once, and they will comply.
 Tell them to play it again, they will do so but not really understand why.
 Ask them to play it a third time and they sigh and comply without gusto.

 Try a fourth time, and you're likely to hear them say, "But why?
 I'm tired of it."
 This impatience is human nature.
 You're not going to change the result unless you find a way to make the repetition interesting.

 1. Tell them the notes are a secret code and the earth will explode if they can't get it right.
 Then they will make a mistake just to hear the world explode.
 So change the game to, "Play it correctly and the world will explode."
 Just stay one step ahead of them.
 Any piano teacher can get six happy repetitions with this step of the trick.